The structure of finite Morse index solutions to two free boundary problems in $\mathbb{R}^2$: Uniform estimates

 \section{Uniform estimates}

-In this section we prove a Modica type inequality and establishes the convexity of free boundaries.
+In this section we prove a Modica type inequality and establish the convexity of free boundaries.
 Note that we do not need any stability condition here and $u$ only denotes a solution to \eqref{equation 0.1}.

-The main result in this section is \begin{prop} In $\Omega$, $|\nabla u|\leq 1$. \end{prop} We would like to interprete this gradient bound as a Modica inequality.
+The main result in this section is \begin{prop} In $\Omega$, $|\nabla u|\leq 1$. \end{prop} We would like to interpret this gradient bound as a Modica inequality.
 As the following proof shows, this gradient bound holds for entire solutions of \eqref{equation 0.1} in $\R^n$, for any $n\geq 1$.

 To prove Proposition \ref{gradient bound}, we need the following two lemmas, which are basically consequences of the Hopf Lemma.

 \begin{lem} There exists a constant $d_A$ such that,

 for any $x\in\{-3/4<u<3/4\}$. \end{lem} \begin{proof} Take an arbitrary point $x\in\{-3/4<u<3/4\}$.
 Assume $\mbox{dist}(x,\partial\Omega)=:h$ is attained at $y\in\partial^-\Omega$.
 Then $B_h(x)$ is tangent to $\partial^-\Omega$ at $y$.